 About the Network

-The Interdependence Network (IN) is a collaborative effort among disability-based human service organizations from around the United States, Canada and Australia.
-Member agencies have committed to shifting their emphasis from the traditional medical model approach to rehabilitation, which relies on teaching functional and adaptive skills, to the interdependence model, which builds and fosters social capital and social inclusion within communities as the primary strategy for enabling people with disabilities to become full members of society.
+The Interdependence Network (IN) is a collaborative effort among human service organizations from around the United States, Canada and Australia.
+Member agencies have committed to shifting their emphasis from the traditional medical model approach to rehabilitation, to an interdependence model, which builds and fosters social capital and social inclusion within communities as the primary strategy for enabling people with disabilities to become full members of society.

 The Interdependence Network was created to:

 - Identify and disseminate new approaches to human-service programs that facilitate the building of social capital and community engagement for people with disabilities as the primary outcome

 - develop a continuous quality-improvement process to track social capital-related outcomes

 - disseminate information and resources related to community inclusion to the greater rehabilitation community